 It had too few airplanes to deliver on its intentions, and worse, too little frequency to make a dent in the market.
-Add in poor reliability, and the result was bankruptcy.
+Add in poor reliability, and the result was a visit to the bankruptcy court.

-Continued on for about a year in charter service - focused on carrying prison inmates, who presumably were hopscotching between sentencing and internment - before losing its certificate in April, 2001.
-No elephants were in evidence.
+Access Air then continued on for about a year in charter service - focused on carrying prison inmates, who presumably were hopscotching between sentencing and internment - before losing its certificate in April, 2001.

+No elephants were involved.